 As the manager of Penn State Abington Kids and Teen College, I welcome all new and returning families and invite you to join us again next summer.
 Registration for the 2017 camp season will be open in February 2017.
 We are happy to answer any questions you might have about our summer camps.
 Our staff is dedicated to providing an educational and fun summer camp experience for your child.

 Please do not hesitate to contact me if you have any questions about our camps and our campus procedures.
 The camp office is located in the Office of Continuing Education, in the Rydal Executive Plaza (corner of Susquehanna and Rydal Roads), 215-881-7400.
-My direct number is 215-881-7339, or you can email me at email@example.com.
+My direct number is 215-881-7339, or you can email me at firstname.lastname@example.org.

 All camps are located on our beautifully wooded Penn State Abington campus located in Montgomery County in Abington, PA.

 Staff instructors are a mix of University faculty members and University approved local school teachers.
 Our team of counselors/camp assistants consists of current Penn State students.
 Counseling staff must be 18 years or older.

 Instructor/counselor to camper ratio - Average 1:8

 Average camp size is between 12 to 24 students.
 Each camp has one teaching-certified instructor and 2 to 3 counselors.
 The number of counselors assigned to each camp will depend on the enrollment and needs for each camp.